OpenNeptune3D/display_firmware/Themes/README.md

-Diffrent Ui Themes that can add more features, change the layout, etc.
+Different Ui Themes that can add more features, change the layout, etc.

-Themes can modify any file on your system and may be malious.
+Themes can modify any file on your system and may be malicious.
 Always check the Config.json file to see what it modifies.